xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/basic_product_setup.md

 *   **Sale**: This field is enabled by the {% link "Sale" ref_7tBJ8Yqo %} addon.
 Use it to put the product on sale.
 After enabling the "Sale" option you will be able to specify either a sale price for the product (expressed in the store currency) or a discount (expressed as a percentage off the product base price).

 *   **Arrival date**: This field allows you to specify the date since when the product is or will be available in your store.
-On its own, the information entered in this field serves purely informational purposes, but it may be employed by X-Cart modules.
-For example, it is used by the module "Product Advisor" which enables you to mark specific products in your catalog as "Coming soon" publishing their expected arrival date for the store visitors to see and automatically switches the status of such products to "New arrival" on the date of arrival.
+On its own, the information entered in this field serves purely informational purposes, but it may be employed by X-Cart addons.
+For example, it is used by the addon "Product Advisor" which enables you to mark specific products in your catalog as "Coming soon" publishing their expected arrival date for the store visitors to see and automatically switches the status of such products to "New arrival" on the date of arrival.

 *   **Automatic reward points**: This field is only available if X-Cart's [Loyalty Program](https://market.x-cart.com/addons/loyalty-program.html?sl=en&utm_source=XC5admin&utm_medium=addons_list_installed&utm_campaign=XC5admin "Adding products") addon is active; it enables you to specify whether reward points for buying the current product should be calculated from the product price automatically or adjusted manually.
 With the "Automatic reward points" option disabled you will be able to set the number of points that a customer will earn by buying the current product via the **Reward points** field (appears when the "Automatic reward points" option is enabled).